 Electronic deposit requirement.
-You must make electronic deposits of all depository taxes (such as employment tax, excise tax, and corporate income tax) using RRBLINK or the Electronic Federal Tax Payment System (EFTPS) in 2005 if:
+You must make electronic deposits of all depository taxes (such as employment tax, excise tax, and corporate income tax) using RRBLINK or the Electronic Federal Tax Payment System (EFTPS) in 2006 if:

-The total of deposits of such taxes in 2003 were more than \$200,000 or

-You were required to use RRBLINK/EFTPS in 2004.
+- The total of deposits of such taxes in 2004 were more than \$200,000 or - You were required to use RRBLINK/EFTPS in 2005.

-If you are required to use RRBLINK/EFTPS and use Form 8109 instead, you may be subject to a 10% penalty.
+If you are required to use RRBLINK/EFTPS and use Form 8109 (see below) instead, you may be subject to a 10% penalty.
 If you are not required to use RRBLINK/EFTPS, you may participate voluntarily.
 To enroll in or get more information about RRBLINK, call 1-888-273-2265.
-To enroll in or get more information about EFTPS, call 1-800-555-4477 or 1-800-945-8400, or visit the EFTPS website at www.eftps.gov.
+To enroll in or get more information about EFTPS, visit the EFTPS website at www.eftps.gov or call 1-800-555-4477.